 Figure 4.
 Introduction of missing values in data: before and after

-Finally, in production, we could encounter phenomena known as – data drift.
-In this case, there is nothing wrong with our data (i.e., no duplicate rows or missing values) but we still see changes in the distribution of problematic variables.
-This is most likely due to an outside event impacting the values of data and thus introducing change.
-This could be dangerous since it’s much harder to detect in the right way than, for example, duplicated rows.
+Finally, in production, we could encounter phenomena known as data drift.
+In this case, there is nothing wrong with our data (i.e., no duplicate rows or missing values) but we still see changes in the distribution of variables, which might affect the model performance.
+Contrary to data integrity problems, such situation is likely to occur due to an external event impacting the data generating process.
+This could be dangerous since it’s much harder to detect in the right way than, for example, duplicated rows, so that a possible model deterioration is only detected de-facto, when the target data becomes fully available.
+In Figure 4 we have illustrated how a generous distribution of “helicopter money” to at-risk employment categories would reflect in our banking dataset – balance distribution by employment category has changed.

-Figure 4.
+Figure 5.
 Change in data between deliveries due to external factors